How do key Black swing-state voters view Kamala Harris? It's complicated | CBC News

 How do key Black swing-state voters view Kamala Harris?
 It's complicated

-As a former prosecutor argues her electoral case, some of the United States' most powerful voters are deliberating over their verdict.
+As a former prosecutor argues her electoral case, some of the most powerful voters in the U.S. are deliberating over their verdict.

 The voters: members of Milwaukee's large Black community.